deltachat/provider-db/_providers/mehl.store.md

 This account provides 3GB storage for eMails and the possibility to access a NEXTCLOUD-instance by using the email-credits!
 You can't register yourself yet!

-For special cases, the domain `mehl.store`offers invite-qr-codes for Deltac.Chat [Please see here for details](https://mailadm.readthedocs.io/en/latest/#)!
+For special cases, the domain `mehl.store`offers invite-qr-codes for Delta.Chat [Please see here for details](https://mailadm.readthedocs.io/en/latest/#)!